LeMyst/WikibaseIntegrator/README.md

 A complete rewrite of the WikibaseIntegrator core has been done in v0.12 which has led to some important changes.

-It offers a new object-oriented approach, better code readibility and support for Property, Lexeme and MediaInfo entities (in addition to Item).
+It offers a new object-oriented approach, better code readability and support for Property, Lexeme and MediaInfo entities (in addition to Item).

 If you want to stay on v0.11.x, you can put this line in your requirements.txt: